 Well any trace of last weeks snow is long gone now.
 Yesterday It was warm and humid with a threat of showers that never did happen.
 Even had some sun poke through the clouds at times with temperatures in the 50s.
 Last evening it began to creep up with south winds.
 Around midnight I woke up and peaked at radar.
 A line of heavy rain was developing just to our west so I got up hoping for a thunderstorm.

 The original forecast predicted maybe an inch of snow but things timed themselves right that we ended up being under a heavy snow band.
 I’d eyeball and guess maybe 3 or 4 inches of snow was there this morning before it started melting.
 The snow was sticking to everything and I just loved how it stuck to this tree with the sun lighting it up.
-This morning there have been snow squalls in the area.
+Wet Snow On TreeYesterdays wet snow stuck to the trees and everything.

 This really is not about global warming which I do believe per the evidence is occurring.
 It very well could be a natural cycle but I tend to believe our pollution is a much larger factor than natural ones.
 What this is really about is the “It’s cold here today that proves there’s no global warming.”
 Climate is over an area averaged over longer time frames than weather.
 Weather is the day to day atmospheric conditions.